-The CE Committee systematically deals with how to improve the airport's customer experience with a special focus on user journeys, touch points, pain points and delighters ('wow' factors).
+The CE Committee systematically deals with how to improve the airport's customer experience with a special focus on user journeys, touch points, pain points and delighters ("wow"-factors).

-The Finance Committee (FC) analyses the financial information on a monthly and quarterly basis with a special focus on current and future income streams, cost drivers and margins to secure the sustainable growth of the Company.
+The Finance Committee analyses the financial information on a monthly and quarterly basis with a special focus on current and future income streams, cost drivers and margins to secure sustainable growth of the Company.

-The CEO chairs these cross-functional Committees and all meetings are minuted.
+The Chief Executive Officer chairs these cross-functional Committees and all meetings are minuted.